The city provides once a week curbside trash cart collection to all single-family and duplex residential locations in Ann Arbor. Carts must:

 - concrete, cement, bricks or mortar

 - construction material

 - railroad ties

 Household Toxics such as oil paints, pesticides, solvents, weed killers, drain cleaners, oven cleaners, mercury thermometers, photography and pool chemicals, and other products labeled Danger, Warning, Poison, Flammable or Corrosive.
 Never discard these items in the trash or flush down the drain.
 Use them up as described on the label and discard empty container as refuse or deliver partially unused containers to the Washtenaw County Home Toxics Center.

 Commercial trash carts within the Downtown Development Authority (DDA) are assigned to specific businesses and emptied three times a week.
-The cost billed to the business is $51 per month, invoiced quarterly.
-For information on DDA trash (and free recycling and compost) carts, please contact the Customer Service Center, 734.794.6320, email@example.com.
+The cost billed to the business is $193 per cart, billed quarterly.
+For information on DDA trash (and free recycling) carts, please contact the Customer Service Center at 734.994.7336 or by email at [email protected]

 The City of Ann Arbor has entered into a franchise agreement with Waste Management of Michigan to collect refuse dumpsters and roll-off containers from commercial, industrial, and institutional sites throughout Ann Arbor.
 Participation in the franchise is required.
+Contact Customer Service at 734.994.7336 to setup franchise trash service.
 Waste Management can be contacted at: 800.796.9696